Friedrich Julius Stahl: Biography

 That position was further elucidated in his Der christliche Staat und sein Verhältniss zum Deismus und Judenthum (The Christian State and Its Relation to Deism and Judaism; 1847).
 As Oberkirchenrath (synodal councillor), Stahl used all his influence to weaken the Prussian Union of Churches, the compromise between the Calvinist and the Lutheran doctrines that is the essence of the Evangelical Church in Prussia) and to strengthen the influence of the Lutheran Church (Die Lutherische Kirche und die Union, 1859).
 Stahl advocated the formation of an episcopal constitution of the Lutherans similar to that of the Roman Catholics or the Anglicans.

 The Prussian minister von Bunsen attacked Stahl, but King Frederick William IV supported Stahl in his ecclesiastical policy, and the Prussian Union would probably have been dissolved if the regency of Prince William (afterwards William I, German Emperor) had not come in 1858.
 Stahl's influence fell under the new régime, and he remained remaining a member of the Prussian House of Lords ("Herrenhaus"), but he resigned his seat on the general synod.

 While taking a cure, he unexpectedly died at Bad Brückenau.

 Academic work

 In 1827 Stahl habilitated in Munich on the older Roman right of action and received a private lecturer position there.
 In the winter semester of 1827/28 he began lectures on Roman law and the philosophy of law.
-For unknown reasons, his father Valentin Stahl had lost most of his fortune; after the death of his parents (1829/1830), Julius Stahl had to look after his seven younger siblings.
+For unknown reasons, his father Valentin had lost most of his fortune, and after the death of his parents (1829/1830), Stahl had to look after his seven younger siblings.
 He applied in vain for a paid lecturer position.